This post may include affiliate links. Thank you for your support.

 Jerk spices are complex and pungent.
 Jerk rub has a unique warm and piquant flavor with subtle sweet, smokey and salty undertones.

-While both jerk and creole seasonings are savory in flavor, they are not the same thing.
+While both Caribbean jerk seasoning and gumbo seasonings (cajun seasonings) are savory in flavor, they are not the same thing.

 Creole seasoning is associated with Creole cooking and comes from the Louisiana.
 Creole spice blend is mild in flavor and has very little heat.